 There are no tariffs for products made in the United States that meet NAFTA rules of origin requirements.
 However, there are several exceptions and caveats noted below that may affect overall pricing of U.S. exports.
 See http://export.gov/FTA/nafta/index.asp for a thorough explanation of NAFTA certificates of origin as well as the “What’s My Tariff” tool.
 The U.S.–Mexico–Canada Agreement (USMCA) will adjust rules of origin for some products, thus affecting their tariff treatment.
-For future developments and information on eventual agreements related to the NAFTA renegotiation, check the Fact Sheets and NAFTA pages at the Office of United States Trade Representative at www.ustr.gov.
+For future developments and information on eventual agreements in connection with the USMCA, visit the Office of United States Trade Representative website at www.ustr.gov.
 Few U.S. exports are subject to antidumping duties that limit access to the Mexican market.
 A list of these products may be found at the U.S. International Trade Administration’s page on Mexico Anti-Dumping and Countervailing Duty Measures.

 In addition, Mexico has a value-added tax (IVA) on most sales transactions, including sales of foreign products.
 The IVA rate is 16 percent for all of Mexico.
 Basic products, such as food and drugs, and some services, are exempt from the IVA.
 A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars.
 In 2013, IEPS was expanded to include a tax on soda, high calorie foods, and junk foods.
 This tax may vary from 25 to 160 percent depending on the product.

 Mexico Tariff Rate Quotas Import Duties